 Humans are amazing!
 We know the risks of love, yet we give our hearts away anyway!
 Why?
 Because we are made for connection.

-According to Mathew Lieberman, author of Social: Why Our Brains Are Wired to Connect, He suggests the infant’s social needs for connecting with a caregiver who is committed to meeting the infant’s biological needs – food, water, sleep, shelter, safety – is paramount.
+According to Matthew Lieberman, author of Social: Why Our Brains Are Wired to Connect, he suggests the infant’s social needs for connecting with a caregiver who is committed to meeting the infant’s biological needs – food, water, sleep, shelter, safety – is paramount.
 No connection, no survival.
 He says love and belonging are NOT conveniences we can live without.
 As 60 years of attachment research attests; connection is the platform for the rest of existence, thriving and flourishing.

 In other words, it is not just a pastor telling you that you need love in your life in spite of the inherit risks.
 You can’t survive without it.